ahmetb/sheets-url-shortener/README.md

    [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

 1. Go to https://console.cloud.google.com/run, click on
-   `serverless-url-shortener` service.
+   `sheets-url-shortener` service.
 Find the email address written in the "Service Account" section.

 1. Go to your Google Sheets, click "Share" and give this email